Battle of Goose Green: Darwin Parks

-The Coronation Ridge position temporarily halted Major Philip Neame's D Company as they advanced between A and B companies.
-They encountered heavy fire from an Argentinean machine-gun which was attacked and silenced by two paratroopers, for which they would be awarded decorations for bravery.
-With this machine gun out of action, D Company were able to continue to clear the Argentine platoon position on Coronation Ridge (under 2nd Lieutenant Marcelo Bracco) but lost three men in taking the hill.
+The Coronation Ridge position temporarily halted Neame's D Company as they advanced between A and B companies.
+They encountered heavy fire from an Argentine machine-gun which was attacked and silenced by two paratroopers, for which they would be awarded decorations for bravery.
+With this machine gun out of action, D Company were able to continue to clear the Argentine platoon position on Coronation Ridge (under 2nd Lieutenant Marcelo Bracco) but lost three men (Lance-Corporals Anthony Cork, Gary Bingley and Private Mark Fletcher) killed in taking the hill.
+According to Crosland, 2 PARA lost nearly 3 hours in the advance through Goose Green Parks, having to clear two Argentine platoon positions in the dark.
+During the night action, Crosland and his second-in-command (Captain John Young) were very nearly killed or seriously wounded when two Argentine artillery or mortar rounds landed between them but failed to explode.

-At around 7:30 am the 1st Rifle Platoon from the 25IR C Company, under the command of 2nd Lieutenant Roberto Estévez, received orders to counterattack against 2 Para's B Company.
+At around 7:30 am the 1st Rifle Platoon from the 25IR C Company, under the command of 2nd Lieutenant Roberto Estévez, received orders to counterattack against 2 PARA's B Company.
 The Argentine platoon was able to block the British advance by taking up positions on Darwin Hill, from which, although wounded, Estévez started calling down fire support from Argentine 105 mm artillery and 120 mm mortars.
-This indirect fire held up the advance of 2 Para's A Company, especially as they were in open ground on the forward slope of the hill as they prepared to take up their advance once again.
+This indirect fire held up the advance of 2 PARA's A Company, especially as they were in open ground on the forward slope of the hill as they prepared to take up their advance once again.
 A Company was forced to take cover in the nearby trenches.
-Estévez continued to direct the Argentinean artillery fire until he was killed by sniper fire.
-2nd Lieutenant Roberto Estévez and his radio operator, Private Fabricio Edgar Carrascul were both posthumously decorated for their actions Private Guillermo Huircapán from Estévez's platoon describes the morning action:
+Estévez continued to direct the Argentine artillery fire until he was killed by sniper fire.
+2nd Lieutenant Roberto Estévez and his radio operator, Private Fabricio Edgar Carrascul were both posthumously decorated for their actions.
+Private Guillermo Huircapán from Estévez's platoon described the morning action:

 Lieutenant Estévez went from one side to the other organizing the defence until all at once they got him in the shoulder.
 But with that and everything, badly wounded, he kept crawling along the trenches, giving orders, encouraging the soldiers, asking for everyone.
 A little later, they got him in the side, but just the same, from the trench, he continued directing the artillery fire by radio.
 There was a little pause, and then the English began the attack again, trying to advance, and again we beat them off.